 Apple’s new Focus feature is like Do Not Disturb on steroids.
-It works on Mac, iPhone, iPad and Apple Watch, and is much smarter than the Do Not Disturb of old.
+It is much smarter than the Do Not Disturb of old.
 Since not all work or relaxation is created equal, you can set up Focus modes for specific situations to keep unwanted distractions at bay.

 When you’re working, you might want email and Slack to come through, unless you’re in a meeting.